How does Rest Less make money

 10. Take a trip to Thermae Bath Spa, Bath

 Thermae Bath Spa is Britain’s only natural thermal spa.
-The baths continue to flow with natural hot water throughout winter – which can offer a welcome dose of warmth during the colder months.
+The baths continue to flow with natural hot water throughout winter, offering a welcome dose of warmth during the colder months.

 With a luxury spa, peaceful cafe, and rooftop pool, a trip to Thermae Bath Spa is an excellent way to kick back and enjoy something a bit different this winter – whether you decide to book a relaxing massage, enjoy the naturally warm and mineral-rich waters, or marvel at the breathtaking views across Bath’s skyline.